DhruvNaik26/PasswordManager/README.md

 # PasswordManager
-This is the repo for Password manager in ython
+This is the repo for Password manager in python